edge-cloud/www.edge-cloud.net/_posts/2014-01-24-openstack-vsphere-nsx-part5.md

   </p>
 </div>

 Initially the Network Topology is empty.
 This means that we do not have any network available to connect Virtual Machines to.
-As this situation is not very useful to us, let&#8217;s start by creating some networks.
-Here&#8217;s what we need at a base level (See Figure 5):
+As this situation is not very useful to us, let's start by creating some networks.
+Here's what we need at a base level (See Figure 5):

   1. An external (sometimes also called public) network that corresponds to the physical network segment providing us external connectivity.
   2. An internal network per tenant to which we can attach VMs.
 These per tenant VM can use this internal network to communicate with each other.
-But also we don&#8217;t necessarily want to connect every VM to the outside world.
+But also we don't necessarily want to connect every VM to the outside world.
   3. In order for the VMs, connected to the internal network, to reach the outside world (e.g. Internet) we also need a router providing Source NAT (SNAT) capability between internal and external network.

 <div id="attachment_1047" style="width: 265px" class="wp-caption aligncenter">